lijqhs/algorithms-notes/part-I/readme.md

 ### 3.1.
 Selection sort

-- In iteration i, find index min of smallest remaining entry.
+- In iteration `i`, find index min of smallest remaining entry.
 - Swap `a[i]` and `a[min]`.

 Invariants.